firerish/fin_simulator/README.md

   - The rate of growth is the mortgage loan rate.
   - The starting age of a mortgage (and corresponding purchase) can be before the current age.
 In that case the simulation will start with the correct number of loan re-payments already made.
   - You can sell a property before the loan is fully paid, the value you'll get takes the remaining debt into account.
+  - Keep in mind that properties you already own will appreciate according to the growth rate you specify (or inflation if left blank) from the date you purchased, so unless you entered a growth rate of 0%, the real estate asset value at the starting age of the simulation will include the appreciation since the time of purchase.

 ### Cashflow graph